Erik Brynjolfsson

-Erik Brynjolfsson (born 1962) is an American academic, author and inventor.
+Erik Brynjolfsson is an American academic, author and inventor.
 He is the Jerry Yang and Akiko Yamazaki Professor and a Senior Fellow at Stanford University where he directs the Digital Economy Lab at the Stanford Institute for Human-Centered AI, with appointments at SIEPR, the Stanford Department of Economics and the Stanford Graduate School of Business.
-He is also a research associate at the National Bureau of Economic Research and a best-selling author of several books.
-He is known for his contributions to the world of IT productivity research and work on the economics of information and the digital economy more generally.
+He is also a research associate at the National Bureau of Economic Research and an author of several books.
+From 1990 to 2020, he was a professor at MIT.

+Brynjolfsson contributes IT productivity research and work on the economics of information, the economics of AI, and the digital economy more generally.
+According to Martin Wolf, "No economist has done more to promote the revolutionary implications of information technology than MIT’s Erik Brynjolfsson."

 Biography

-Erik Brynjolfsson was born to Marguerite Reman Brynjolfsson and Ari Brynjolfsson, a nuclear physicist.
+Erik Brynjolfsson was born in Roskilde, Denmark, to Marguerite Reman Brynjolfsson and Ari Brynjolfsson, a nuclear physicist.
+He attended Wayland High School, in Wayland, Massachusetts, where he was the valedictorian.

-He earned his A.B., magna cum laude, in 1984 and his S.M. in applied mathematics and decision sciences at Harvard University in 1984.
+In 1984, he earned his A.B., magna cum laude, and his S.M. in applied mathematics and decision sciences at Harvard University.
 He received a Ph.D. in Managerial Economics in 1991 from the MIT Sloan School of Management.